browserengineering/book/book/security.md

 also for functional ones.
-Generally speaking, cookie names and values must be pretty short, though there isn\'t a fixed limit across all browsers.[^8] So cookies don\'t usually store *data*; they store *references* to data that the server has stored elsewhere.
-Using a reference means that you can store as much data as you want on the server without growing the size of the cookie.
+Generally speaking, cookie names and values must be pretty short, though there isn\'t a fixed limit across all browsers.[^8] So cookies don\'t usually store *data*; they store *references* to data on the server, which can be as big as you want.

 Let\'s add login tokens in our guest book.
 I\'ll store the tokens in a global variable: